Small eigenvalues of hyperbolic surfaces with many cusps: Analytic Preliminaries

 where \begin{enumerate} \item $\Phi(s)$ is the scattering matrix of $X$ at parameter $s$, \item $\varphi(s)$ is the determinant of $\Phi(s)$, \item $\psi(x)$ is the digamma function given by $\frac{\mathrm{d}}{\mathrm{d}x}\log\Gamma(x)$. \end{enumerate} \end{thm}

 \textbf{Choice of function for the trace formula.}

-We let $f_{1}\in C_{c}^{\infty}(\mathbb{R})$ be a real-valued, even and non-negative function satisfying \begin{enumerate} \item $f_{1}$ is compactly supported on $[-1,1]$, \item $\hat{f_{1}}$ is non-negative on $\mathbb{R}\cup i\mathbb{R}$, \item $\hat{f_{1}}$ is monotone decreasing on $[0,\infty)$. \end{enumerate} A test function satisfying the first two properties has previously been used in several works studying $\lambda_{1}$ on hyperbolic surfaces stemming from \cite{Ma.Na.Pu2022}.
+We let $f_{1}\in C^{\infty}_{c}(\mathbb{R})$ be a real-valued, even and non-negative function satisfying \begin{enumerate} \item $f_{1}$ is compactly supported on $[-1,1]$ and strictly positive on $(-1,1)$, \item $\hat{f_{1}}$ is non-negative on $\mathbb{R}\cup i\mathbb{R}$, \item $\hat{f_{1}}$ is monotone decreasing on $[0,\infty)$. \end{enumerate} A test function satisfying the first two properties has previously been used in several works studying $\lambda_{1}$ on hyperbolic surfaces stemming from \cite{Ma.Na.Pu2022}.
 The existence of $f_{1}$ with the additional property 3 is obtained for example in \cite{Tl2022} where also there is control over the rate of decay of $\hat{f_{1}}$.
-For completeness, we isolate the proof of the existence of $f_{1}$. \begin{lem} There exists a function $f_{1}$ with the above properties. \end{lem}
+For completeness, we isolate and streamline the proof of the existence of $f_{1}$. \begin{lem} There exists a function $f_{1}$ with the above properties. \end{lem}